set-ops/.github/profile/README.md

 # SetOps Community
 Welcome to our community!
 This is the perfect place to ask us questions, report issues and share feature ideas with us.
 In return, we promise to make our movie-set apps (even) better :)

-View all feature ideas, improvements and open issues here: [github.com/orgs/set-ops/projects/1](https://github.com/orgs/set-ops/projects/1)
+View all feature ideas, improvements and open issues here: [Community board](https://github.com/orgs/set-ops/projects/1)

 ### Contact
 If you have any questions that we haven't covered here, you can check out the [SetOps website](https://set-ops.com) or reach out to us directly: [hello@set-ops.com](mailto:hello@set-ops.com)!